Azure/azure-sdk-for-java/sdk/spring/migration-guide.md

 ## Configuration properties

-#### Configurations apply to all service sdks
+### Global configurations

 The morden `spring-cloud-azure-starter` allows developers to define properties that apply to all Azure SDKs in the namespace `spring.cloud.azure`.
 It was not supported in the legacy `azure-spring-boot-starter`.
-The common configurations can be divided into five categories:
+The global configurations can be divided into five categories:

 | Prefix                        | Description                                                  |
 | ----------------------------- | ------------------------------------------------------------ |